Why You Need A Switchboard Upgrade

 Generally speaking, a switchboard upgrade will involve a qualified electrician tidying up electrical wiring and updating unsafe elements within your existing switchboard.
 As part of the switchboard upgrade process, they will typically:

 - Replace ceramic fuses for modern circuit breakers and residual current device (RCD) safety switches

 - Replace old panels such as ones made of wood or asbestos

 - Upgrade mains cables

-- Test the installation and residence for wider electrical hazards
+- Conduct electrical tests for wider electrical hazards

 - Add a smart meter

 - Issue you with an electrical safety certificate to show the switchboard upgrade complies with Australian electrical standards and provide details about your property’s various electrical systems.